Year of entry 2024

 This course provides an opportunity to combine an understanding of sophisticated economic theory with advanced finance concepts.

-You’ll look at micro and macroeconomics and the methodology of econometric research, whilst acquiring a solid grounding in corporate finance and the financial economics tools commonly used in financial services, quantitative investment analysis and research.
+You’ll study micro and macroeconomics and the methodology of econometric research, while exploring corporate finance and the financial economics tools commonly used in financial services, quantitative investment analysis and research.

-The course is developed and delivered by highly qualified staff with research and consultancy expertise.
-You’ll take an open-minded approach to economic problems, studying current mainstream theory and applied techniques alongside a range of alternative critical perspectives, equipping you to meet the growing demand for economics that has global impact, real-world application, and the power to influence change.
+Developed and delivered by highly qualified staff with research and consultancy expertise, this course will equip you to meet the growing demand for economics that has global impact, real-world application, and the power to influence change.

 Approach the study of Economics in a highly interdisciplinary way, understanding global challenges by drawing on expertise from one of the major hubs of heterodox economics research in the UK.